Experiencing an ethical dilemma? Need advice from a humanist perspective? Joan Reisman-Brill is here to answer your queries!

-The American Humanist Association’s Legislative Director offers in-depth analysis on the latest happenings in Washington, DC and potential effects to the humanist community.
+The American Humanist Association’s Policy and Social Justice Manager offers in-depth analysis on the latest happenings in Washington, DC and potential effects to the humanist community.

 The Humanist EDge is a new column written by graduates of The Humanist Institute’s educational leadership program.

 “Ahead of the Curve” is a new column exploring how humanists should begin thinking about the enormous changes bound to disrupt our twenty-first century world.

 Clay Farris Naff’s Humanevangelist: sowing science, reason, & hope

 Greta Christina brings forthright and illuminating wisdom–call it her fierceness–to important issues affecting humanists, and offers solid ideas for living a happy, productive, godless life.

 Rob Boston’s been staking out the intersection of church and state for close to thirty years, ticketing Establishment Clause violators with biting aplomb.